olafk/liferay-healthcheck-mp/README.md

 	[/#if]
 	</div>

-CSS suggestion for the fragment:
+ugly CSS suggestion for the fragment: (in this case, ugly is a feature, as it should lead to the healthchecks being run/fixed)

 	.fragment_6101 .has-content {
 		border-color: var(--danger);